jefdonmar/NGWineList/Readme.md

 In this repository, I build a basic CRUD application using AngularJS to showcase some of the wines that I like/ will want to try in the near future.

-Here is a link to my deployment:
+Here is a link to my deployment: bite-sized-bubble.surge.sh

 I hope you enjoy!